 Believe it or not, your glutes play a huge part in whether you stay injury-free or not, which is something I managed to learn the hard way.

-Well, your glutes are the three muscles in your butt:
+Well, your glutes are made up of three muscles in your butt:

 The Medius and Minimus basically work together to support the Maximus when raising your leg to the side as well as helping to rotate your thigh outward when your leg is straight or inwards when you bend at the hip.